Binary Tree | Set 3 (Types of Binary Tree)

 18 / \ 15 30 / \ / \ 40 50 100 40 18 / \ 15 30

-A Perfect Binary Tree of height h (where the height of the binary tree is the longest path from the root node to any leaf node in the tree) has 2h+1 – 1 node.
+A Perfect Binary Tree of height h (where the height of the binary tree is the longest path from the root node to any leaf node in the tree, height of root node is 1) has 2h – 1 node.

 An example of a Perfect binary tree is ancestors in the family.
 Keep a person at root, parents as children, parents of parents as their children.